jidongxiao/CSCI1200-DataStructures/lectures/19_trees_II/README.md

 ## Review from Lecture 18

 - Binary Trees, Binary Search Trees, & Balanced Trees
-- STL set container class (like STL map, but without the pairs!)
 - Finding the smallest element in a BST.
-- Overview of the ds set implementation: begin and find. (leetcode 700)

 ## Today’s Lecture